 "Over a period of one year in the Antarctic, our greenhouse has clearly demonstrated that enough food can be generated in a small space to supplement the diet of a future six-person crew with about one third of freshly grown produce."

-Heliospectra was invited to join the EDEN consortium as a lighting specialist in 2014.
-The EDEN ISS is an European collaboration project in Horizon 2020 framework, bringing together 14 research institutes and commercial companies.
-DLR in Bremen, Germany is leading the project and coordinating work between the partnership organizations.
+Inspired by the goal to design, build and test a semi-closed plant cultivation unit to sustain efficient crop production in extreme conditions, Heliospectra was invited to join the EDEN consortium as a lighting specialist in 2014.
+The EDEN ISS collaboration project brought together 14 research institutes and commercial companies.

-Installed and operating in Antarctica since 2018, the self- sufficient greenhouse concept appears to be effective for demanding climate regions on Earth, as well as for future manned missions to the Moon and Mars.
+Installed and operating in Antarctica since 2018, the self- sufficient greenhouse concept produced a wide variety of vegetables and leafy greens (more than 268 kilograms harvested in the first 9.5 months alone!) with Heliospectra LED lighting solutions.
+This demonstrates the opportunity to produce fresh, locally grown food in demanding climate regions on Earth, as well as for future manned missions to the Moon and Mars.

 The overall goal of the EDEN ISS initiative is to adapt, integrate and demonstrate crop cultivation techniques and operational procedures for reliable, sustainable food production on board the international space station and in future space projects.
 The project is financed with funds from the EU Framework Programme for Research and Innovation under project number 636501.

 From custom light planning, to tailored quotes, and everything in between, our team of horticulture experts are always ready to assist.